Modern Greek folklore: Influence of ancient Greek mythology

-The ancient Greek religion, mythology and folklore eventually developed into modern Greek folklore and tradition.
+The ancient Greek religion, mythology and folklore eventually developed into medieval and later modern Greek folklore and tradition.
 The Nymphs of ancient Greek mythology survived in modern Greek folklore as the Neraides (single: νεράιδα, neráida) who are the fairies of Greek folklore.The name nereids applied only to sea Nymphs, but now applies to all fairies of Greek tradition.
 Other creatures of Greek mythology, such as Lamia have also survived in modern Greek folklore and have many of the old characteristics and attributes.
+There are also various retellings of the story of Meleager.
 Aesop's fables have also survived in different ways and made their way into modern folklore.